Warning: Before you use this page, or any hint, it is critically important that you understand what you are about to do.

 ORDER BY 1;

-Disables the use of the optimizer.
+Disables the Cost Based optimizer.
 This hint is not supported and should not be used.
+We are not sure if it is still active but include it here for backward compatibility.

 set autotrace trace exp